 Each year MANZ sets aside a Research Fund to provide a practical means of supporting Montessori research in New Zealand.
-In 2017 the Research Fund available was $3890.
+For 2018 the Research Fund available is $2200.

 Individual members and School Members of MANZ are able to apply for the Binda Goldsbrough Research Fund.

 To find out more about applying for funds to support centre or classroom-based inquiry or postgraduate research email email@example.com.

 Carol’s application is to extend the work she has been doing on developing a primary kaiako Montessori Handwork Album.
 She is taking her work, to date, to the AMI World Congress in Prague.
 This is in order to introduce her research outcomes, to trainers and to seek advice and guidance on how to proceed further.

 Amira’s application is to explore the dominant model for 6-12 Montessori education in NZ, which is a Montessori unit/classroom integrated into a mainstream state school environment, and the challenges and advantages that come with this dual-family relationship.

 Carol Palmer, Wa Ora Montessori School application was to create the first section of a well-researched and extensively tested Montessori Handwork Album which would be usable in any 6 -12 class without the need for prior knowledge of the subject area.
 It gives sequenced lessons and kaiako instructions in several methods of crafting with wool serving as the prototype section for further section in the album to be based on.